secretstartups/handbook/support/workflows/how-to-respond-to-tickets.html.md

 We can be transparent that we're working to characterize the user's issue.
 When in this operation mode, we can ask:

 * What the user is trying to do
-* Why the user is trying to do
+* Why the user is trying to do it
 * How the system is effectively behaving
 * How the user thinks the system should behave
 * State and context information that might be influencing the behavior we are seeing